Insurance Fraud Defense Lawyer

 Social media’s role

 In recent years, people have become more comfortable with sharing the details of their leisure activities and personal lives on their social media accounts.
 As a result, social media has become a valuable tool for insurance fraud investigators.
 Some people are caught committing fraud as a result of sharing contradictory photos and posting updates on their social media accounts that indicate they provided false information.
 Others may avoid posting potentially incriminating information about themselves directly, but are still caught as a result of family members and friends unknowingly publicly sharing photos and information about the claimant that expose his or her misrepresentation.

-How is it proven?
+How is insurance fraud proven?

 Defense cases against insurance fraud allegations are usually focused on disproving one or more required elements of the crime.
 To prove insurance fraud and obtain a conviction against the accused, prosecutors must establish the following elements:

 - The defendant intentionally made a false or misleading statement on an insurance claim.

 - The false statement made was in connection with a payment made or set to be made under the terms of the insurance policy.

 - The statement is of material importance to the case.